-Theorem 3.
-Let us assume that the assumptions of Theorem 1 are satisfied and that the adjoint problem (14) is $H^2$ -coercive.
-If the solution u of the variational problem (1) belongs to $H^2(\Omega)$ , then the quasi-optimal $L_2$ discretization error estimate (16) holds.
-5 Conclusions The detour via a mixed variational formulation allows us to establish a quasioptimal $L_2$ discretization error estimate for the BEM-based FE discretization of the diffusion equation on polyhedral meshes that was introduced by D. Copeland, U. Langer and D. Pusch in [5] and whose $H^1$ -convergence has been analyzed in [8].
-Numerical results confirming the $O(h^2)$ behaviour of the $L_2$ discretization error were already presented in [5] and [8] for two- and three-dimensional diffusion problems, respectively.
+Theorem 4.2.
+Let the assumptions of Theorem 3.1 be satisfied.
+Furthermore, assume that the adjoint problem (4.3) is H^2 -coercive.
+If the solution u of the variational problem (2.1) belongs to $H^2(\Omega)$, then the quasi-optimal L_2 discretization error estimate (4.5) holds.
+5. Conclusions The detour via a mixed variational formulation allows us to establish a quasi-optimal L_2 discretization error estimate for the BEM-based FE discretization of the diffusion equation on polyhedral meshes that was introduced by Copeland, Langer and Pusch in [5] and whose H^1 -convergence has been analyzed in [8].
+Numerical results demonstrating the $O(h^2)$ behavior of the L_2 discretization error were already presented in [5] and [8] for two- and three-dimensional diffusion problems, respectively.
+Acknowledgments.